-- The definition of an abstraction function in §4.1.8 'Represented Group' on p.
+- In the consensus rule that a transaction with one or more transparent inputs from coinbase transactions MUST have no transparent outputs, explicitly say that inputs from coinbase transactions include funding stream outputs. - The definition of an abstraction function in § 4.1.8 'Represented Group' on p.
 28 incorrectly required canonicity, i.e. that $abst{\mathbb{G}}$ does not accept inputs outside the range of $repr{\mathbb{G}}$.
 While this was originally intended, it is not true of $abst{\mathbb{J}}$.
-(It is also not true of $abst{\mathbb{J}}$).
-(It is also not true of $abst{\mathbb{J}}$), but Ed25519 is not strictly defined as a represented group in this specification.) - Correct Theorem 5.4.2 on p.
-72, which was proving the wrong thing.
+(It is also not true of $abst{\mathbb{J}}$, but Ed25519 is not strictly defined as a represented group in this specification.) - Correct Theorem 5.4.2 on p.
+73, which was proving the wrong thing.
 It needs to prove that NoteCommit Sapling does not return Uncommitted Sapling, but was previously proving that PedersenHash does not return that value. - The note about non-canonical encodings in § 5.4.8.3 'Jubjub' on p.
-76 gave incorrect values for the encodings of the point of order 2, by omitting a $q{\mathbb{I}}$ term. - The specification of decryption in § 4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
-52 differed from its implementation in zcashd, in two respects: - The specification had a type error in that it failed to check whether $abst{\mathbb{J}}(pk\star_d)=\bot$, which is needed in order for its use as input to KA^{Sapling}.
+78 gave incorrect values for the encodings of the point of order 2, by omitting a $q{\mathbb{I}}$ term. - The specification of decryption in § 4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
+54 differed from its implementation in zcashd, in two respects: - The specification had a type error in that it failed to check whether $abst{\mathbb{J}}(pk\star{d})=\bot$, which is needed in order for its use as input to KA^{Sapling}.
 Agree to be well-typed. - The specification did not require pk_d to be in the subgroup $\mathbb{J}^{(r)}$, while the implementation in zcashd did.
 This check is not needed for security; however, since Jubjub public keys are normally of type KA^{Sapling}.
-Public Prime Subgroup, we change the specification to match zcashd. - · Correct the procedure for generating dummy Sapling notes in § 4.7.2 'Dummy Notes (Sapling)' on p.
-38. - Add a note in §5.4.9.1 'BCTV14' on p.
-78 describing conditions under which an implementation that checkpoints on Sapling can omit verifying BCTV14 proofs. - Rename "hash extractor" to coordinate extractor.
+Public Prime Subgroup, we change the specification to match zcashd. - · Correct the procedure for generating dummy Sapling notes in §4.7.2 'Dummy Notes (Sapling)' on p.
+39. - Add a note in §5.4.9.1 'BCTV14' on p.
+80 describing conditions under which an implementation that checkpoints on Sapling can omit verifying BCTV14 proofs. - Rename "hash extractor" to coordinate extractor.
 This is a more accurate name since it is also used on commitments. - · Rename char to byte in field type declarations.

-- · Add macros and Makefile support for building the NU5 draft specification. - · Clarify the encoding of block heights for the "height in coinbase" rule.
-The description of this rule has also moved from §7.5 on p.
-94 to §7.1.2 'Transaction Consensus Rules' on p.
-89. - · Include the activation dates of Heartwood and Canopy in § 6 'Network Upgrades' on p.
-86. - Section links in the Heartwood and Canopy versions of the specification now go to the correct document URL. - · Attempt to improve search and cut-and-paste behaviour for ligatures in some PDF readers.
+- · Add macros and Makefile support for building the NU5 draft specification. - Clarify the encoding of block heights for the "height in coinbase" rule.
+The description of this rule has also moved from § 7.5 on p.
+96 to § 7.1.2 'Transaction Consensus Rules' on p.
+91. - · Include the activation dates of Heartwood and Canopy in §6 'Network Upgrades' on p.
+88. - Section links in the Heartwood and Canopy versions of the specification now go to the correct document URL. - · Attempt to improve search and cut-and-paste behaviour for ligatures in some PDF readers.